Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 Versions and theories

-The impotence of the police, which failed to find and punish the bloody killer, became the basis for a mass of various studies, theories and conjectures.
-There are even ripperologists - this is what scientists (and not so) men call themselves, to this day trying to figure out the real name of the killer from Whitechapel.
+The impotence of the police, who were unable to find and punish the bloody killer, became the basis for a mass of different studies, theories and speculations.
+There are even Ripperologists - this is what the learned (and not so learned) men call themselves, who to this day are trying to find out the real name of the Whitechapel killer.

-For example, last year the results of DNA tests were published, which were conducted by one of these researchers - Russell Edwards.
-According to the results, the killer was Aaron Kosminsky, a Polish immigrant who moved to Britain in 1881 and was a suspect in the case.
-This is indicated by the analysis of a shawl found near one of the victims and bought by businessman Russell Edwards at an auction.
-DNA samples found on the shawl were compared with the genetic material of the descendants of Aaron, who died in a mental hospital.
-However, these conclusions cause skepticism among many scientists who call the study amateurish.
+For example, last year the results of DNA tests conducted by one of these researchers, Russell Edwards, were made public.
+According to the results, the killer was the Polish emigrant Aaron Kosminski, who moved to Britain in 1881 and was named as a suspect in the case.
+This is indicated by analysis of a shawl found near one of the victims and bought by businessman Russell Edwards at auction.
+DNA samples found on the shawl were compared with genetic material from the descendants of Aaron, who died in a mental hospital.
+However, these conclusions cause skepticism among many scientists who call the research amateurish.

 Photo: usvsth3m.com